 The Board shall determine the membership and remits of the committees, which perform their activities under the Board's responsibility.
+It appoints their members among Directors and Censors.

 Each committee may if it deems fit commission technical research from third parties in areas within its competence, subject to the principles and rules contained in Article 15.3 of the Afep-Medef Code.